This case study is about putting your money where your mouth is: Chris is a director of Parity Projects and has helped to set up Ecofurb.

-In 2012, he and Nette, moved from renting to a house in Peckham to accommodate their new family.
-They’d bought a period property which hadn’t been touched for 40 years and had needed some serious attention in most ways.
+In 2012, he and Nette moved from renting to a house in Peckham to accommodate their new family.
+They’d bought a period property which hadn’t been touched for 40 years and needed some serious attention in most ways.

 They were super keen to do a deep renovation for energy efficiency, both to help combat climate change, and to have a comfortable home after living in a cold and damp house.